FEATURES

 in the terminal.

 The CARTA Linux AppImage does not require root access.
 You simply download, extract, and run it.
 It uses your default web browser to display the CARTA graphical interface.
-The CARTA AppImage can now run universally between Ubuntu and RedHat platforms, but we have separate versions for x86_64 and aarch64 architectures.
+The AppImage can run universally on Ubuntu and RedHat platforms (and should also work on other distributions), but there are separate versions for the x86_64 and aarch64 architectures.

-Note: If you wish to run the AppImage inside a Docker container, or you
+Note: If you wish to run the AppImage inside a Docker container, or your system has trouble with FUSE, please prefix with the following environment variable:

 CARTA is available in the form of a Docker container from Docker Hub.
-This version could be useful to run CARTA on unsupported platforms such as macOS 10.14.
+This version can be used to run CARTA on unsupported platforms such as macOS 10.14.

-With Docker installed and running on your system, simply enter the following command in your terminal:docker run -ti -p 3002:3002 -v $PWD:/images cartavis/carta:latest
+With Docker installed and running on your system, simply enter the following command in your terminal:

-It will download the latest version of CARTA from Docker Hub and run it using your current directory (
+This will download the latest version of CARTA from Docker Hub and run it using your

 ) in the CARTA file-browser.
 A unique URL will be